 There's a wide range of safer, cost-effective alternatives on the shelves today.
 Strategies that prevent rodent infestations in the first place, by sealing buildings and eliminating food and water sources, are a necessary first step.
 Then, if need be, lethal strategies can be used that involve snap traps, electric traps and other nontoxic methods.

-Please — move forward with a statewide moratorium on the use of these super-toxic rat poisons, pending the passage of A.B.
-1788 or similar action from the Department of Pesticide Regulation to rein in these deadly poisons.
+Please — move forward with a statewide moratorium on the use of these super-toxic rat poisons and sign the California Ecosystems Protection Act (A.B.
+1788) into law.
 Our wildlife simply can't wait for help any longer.